ravigoo/Ravi_Challenge/README.md

 2nd Challenge:
 Contents:
-main.go: Primary Go file serving as the entry point for the 2nd challenge. convertor/: Directory for conversion-related functionality. convertor.go: Implements conversion logic for the challenge. sanitizer/: Directory for sanitization-related functionality. validate.go: Implements data sanitization logic for the challenge. schema/: Directory for schema-related functionality. schema.go: Implements schema processing logic for the challenge.
+main.go: Primary Go file serving as the entry point for the 2nd challenge. convertor/: Package for conversion-related functionality. convertor.go: Implements conversion logic for the challenge. sanitizer/: Package for sanitization logic validate.go: Implements sanitization logic for each json field specific to datatype. schema/: Schema package contains models schema.go: Contains input and output json structs